 You will need: You, your baby and partner

-How to: Nothing beats this good old family game!
-You can play this with your toddler while your partner can keep an eye on your baby.
-You can play it indoors or outdoors.
+How to: Nothing beats a good old family game!
+You can play this game indoors or outdoors.
 Make it a point you hide at places where your baby is quite likely to find you.
-This is a great way of spending quality time with your baby.
+This is a great way of spending quality time with your baby (4).

 Skills developed: Social bonding, Curiosity